Cycling Bald Mountain - very challenging - 33 mm tires recommended.

 This climb ranks as the #2 most difficult on the Tri-County Top Climbs list with an eye popping (for these parts) FIETS Index of 6.15 (this is only 1 of 2 climbs in the tri- county area that top 6 on the FIETS scale).
 Located in the Mayacamas Mountain range, Bald Mountain is, for a number of reasons, a very challenging ascent, but with 360 degree views from the top unparalleled in Sonoma/Napa/Lake counties.

-This climb is located in Sugarloaf State Park (4,020 acres) which is in the Mayacamas Mountains.
+95% of the route is located in Sugarloaf State Park (4,020 acres) which is in the Mayacamas Mountains.
 Bald Mountain is the high point of the park and we climb to the top on this bike ride.
 The Bald Mountain is situated between the lush Sonoma and Napa valleys and both are visible from the climb’s finish.
 Bald Mountain and Mt.
 St. Helena (Napa/Sonoma) are the only points in Wine Country where you have 360 degree views of Sonoma and Napa vineyards.

 From its peak at 2,673' (by our Garmin - the official elevation is 2,729') we have spectacular and unobstructed views of the Sonoma Valley to the west, San Pablo Bay/Mt Tamalpais to the south, Mt.
 Diablo to the southeast, Napa County to the east, and Mt.
 St. Helena to the north.

 Traffic/Roadway surface: O.k. - here's the rub.
 The first mile is on a well maintained and good state park road.

 At the 1.17 mile mark, we turn left onto gravel for .5 miles at 5.8% (manageable, even on a road bike).

 The next 1.9 miles are on very rough, broken and rutted pavement with much gravel and debris (very, very hazardous on the descent) at 10.6%.